R3DCMRD/ender3pror3d/README.md

 # ender3pror3d
-This is my edititon of ender3 pro Firmaware (Marlin based)
+This is my edition of ender3 pro Firmaware (Marlin based)